How donating to charity can help boost your tax return

 4 – Talk to a tax agent/accountant

-The amount you can claim will depend on the type of gift or contribution you make.
-If you’re unsure about what and how much you can claim as a tax deduction, or sifting through your income and expenses over the past year just seems too time-consuming or complicated, consider visiting a tax agent or accountant.
+The limit to how much you can claim will depend on the type of gift or contribution you make.
+If you’re unsure about what and how much you can claim as a tax deduction, or sifting through your income and expenses over the past year just seems too time-consuming or complicated, consider visiting an accountant or tax agent for tax advice.

 If you’re at a loss at which charity to choose, but want to make a donation for tax purposes, a good strategy is to think about what matters to you.